 Government support: The South Korean government actively promotes entrepreneurship and startup culture through initiatives such as the Korea Startup Hub and the Seoul Metropolitan Government's Startup Support Center, which offer mentoring, funding, and office space to startups.

-South Korea encourages the growth of the startup scene by endorsing tax breaks and incentives for angel investors and venture capitalists, tax benefits for mergers and acquisitions in the technology and R&D sectors, and improvements in visa regulations for startup and entrepreneurs from abroad.
+Access to funding: A growing number of venture capital firms and angel investors in Seoul are eager to invest in promising startups.
+The Korean government encourages the growth in the startup scene by providing tax breaks and incentives for angel investors and venture capitalists, tax benefits for tech and R&D sector mergers and acquisitions, and improved visa regulations for startups and entrepreneurs from abroad.

 Skilled workforce: Seoul is home to a highly educated and skilled workforce, with a strong focus on STEM fields.
 According to the Global Innovation Index 2021, Korea ranks 1st in the world for the number of science and engineering graduates and 3rd for the quality of its universities.

 Infrastructure: Seoul's well-developed infrastructure includes high-speed internet, advanced transportation systems, and world-class facilities, making it easy for startups to connect with customers, partners, and investors.